 A: Yes, of course.
 Multidisciplinary teams are especially encouraged.

-Q: Can a team of one student apply?
+Q: Can a team have only one member?

 A: No. We ask that a team of two or more work together on forming and executing the idea.

 Q: Can the same team submit more than one proposal?